CRM Sales Are Through the Roof. So, Why Aren’t Your Sellers Using It? One Big Reason. – Info Entrepreneurship

 CRM doesn’t deliver real-time insights.
 Sales teams feel challenged by the amount of data that is required of them and is available to them — and much of the data has dubious accuracy.
 Sellers need that direction.
 They need specific guidance about how to improve the likelihood of a sale.

-Sellers aren’t opposed to using technology in the sales process.
+Sellers aren’t opposed to using in the sales process.
 In fact, they’re hungry for it.
 But those people expect technology, in a tangible way, to improve their actual work of selling.
 However, what actually drives sales results is behavior, and what facilitates world-class behavior is a methodology.
 The problem with CRM systems is that they aren’t built on methodology.
 They’re just a system of record.

 How entrepreneurs can rethink their approach to sales technology